About the Pledge

 What happens if I do not achieve the target?

-We will do everything we can to help you reach the 20% goal by the end of 2021.
+We will do everything we can to help you reach the 20% goal by the deadline.
 If circumstances arise that prevent you from fulfilling the pledge, we can work with you to set a new goal and/or timeline.

 Where can I learn more about what Forward Food does?